 Episodes of binging may occur in response to stress or anger but can also be triggered by boredom or general distress.
 In this way, binge eating may act as a way in which people manage and cope with challenging emotions.

 - eating a large amount in one sitting or over a short period of time

 - regularly eating beyond the point of feeling full

 - hiding food and eating in secret

 - feeling embarrassed or guilty about how much food is eaten

-- experiencing guilt and disgust after a episode of binge eating.
+- experiencing guilt and disgust after an episode of binge eating.

-It is important young people seek professional help as soon as possible if they are worried about having an eating disorder, as the longer an eating disorders has gone on for, the harder than can be to treat or break the cycle.
+It is important students receive professional help as soon as possible if you are worried about them having an eating disorder.

 ReachOut.com resources on eating disorders

 - What is binge eating disorder?